4d4rsh4/SupplyChainAnalytics/README.md

 I transformed a flat, 52-column CSV into a 3rd Normal Form (3NF) relational database to optimize query performance and data consistency.
 <img width="1233" height="808" alt="ERDiagram" src="https://github.com/user-attachments/assets/9fcd0083-ec4c-4c70-baaa-78f14c71cecc" />

-- Normalization: Separated data into 6 logical entities: Customers, Categories, Items, Orders, Order_Items, and Delivery_Details.
+- Separated data into 6 logical entities: Customers, Categories, Items, Orders, Order_Items, and Delivery_Details.
-- Referential Integrity: Implemented Primary and Foreign Key constraints.
+- Implemented Primary and Foreign Key constraints.

 # ETL & Data Pipeline (Python)
 The raw data was 'dirty', containing legacy character encodings and duplicate transactions.
-- Standardization: Converted source data from ISO-8859-1 to UTF-8 for cross-platform compatibility.
+- Standardized source data from ISO-8859-1 to UTF-8 for cross-platform compatibility.
-- Automated Migration: Developed a Python script using SQLAlchemy to programmatically de-duplicate and load 180,000+ rows into SQL Server.
+- Developed a Python script using SQLAlchemy to programmatically de-duplicate and load 180,000+ rows into SQL Server.

 # Machine Learning Model (Predictive Analytics)
 The objective was to identify 'Late Delivery Risk' at the time of order entry.